Man Utd boss Solskjaer reluctant to sanction January departures amid Young to Inter rumours | Goal.com

 Solskjaer added on the possibility of incoming transfers at Old Trafford in the winter market: "I've got the backing to do something, but if it isn't the right thing we won't do anything.”

-United will now look ahead to a Premier League clash against Norwich at the Theatre of Dreams on Saturday afternoon.
+United will now look ahead to a Premier League clash against Norwich City at Old Trafford on Saturday afternoon.

 Solskjaer's side must win to stay within touch of fourth-place Chelsea, before focus shifts to an FA Cup third-round replay against Wolves four days later.